NSHipster/articles/2015-02-02-ibinspectable-ibdesignable.md

 ![IBDesignable Live Preview](http://nshipster.s3.amazonaws.com/IBInspectable-designable.png)

-The time-savings from this feature can't be understated.
+The time-savings from this feature can't be overstated.
 Combined with `IBInspectable` properties, a designer or developer can easily tweak the rendering of a custom control to get the exact result she wants.
 Any changes, whether made in code or the attribute inspector, are immediately rendered on the canvas.

 Moreover, any problems can be debugged without compiling and running the whole project.
 To kick off a debugging session right in place, simply set a breakpoint in your code, select the view in Interface Builder, and choose **Editor** ➔ **Debug Selected Views**.